 My wife buys alternative milks, and I don’t mind oat milk.
 To my mind it ought to be possible to produce that locally in Britain with considerably less impact than dairy, and it tastes okay.
 I even managed to pass it off with a couple of builders last week in their coffee and had no complaints – surely the ultimate test.
 The kids still have dairy milk on their cereal and encouraging them to make a different choice is the next thing to try.

 How do the various milk alternatives stack up?
-A compared the environmental impact of some common choices and the :
+A recent study compared the environmental impact of some common choices and the BBC made this chart:

 I’m a firm believer in doing what you feel invited into next, rather than drawing red lines too quickly around food.
 But there are lots of steps we can take to reduce the amount of dairy we get through without cutting it out entirely if we don’t want to.